Full Episodes of Today's Homeowner with Danny Lipford

 Well, this one we can’t do that, because as you can see on this one we have the tongue showing from the tongue and groove configuration of the wood and if we sanded anymore of the surface off we would see a lot more of this, that won’t work.
 So we’re going to have to come up with some kind of solution for this problem.

 So while the demo work continues, let’s check out Joe’s Simple Solution.

-Everyone knows when you’re fastening things to a wall it’s best to screw directly to a wall stud.
-Unfortunately, this stud never seems to be locating the exactly where you need the screw.
-So often you’ll see people be using plastic anchors.
+Joe Truini: Everyone knows when you’re fastening things to a wall it’s best to screw directly into a wall stud.
+Unfortunately, the stud never seems to be located exactly where you need the screw.
+So often you’ll see people using plastic anchors.
 The anchor gets driven into a hole in the wall and the screw goes in.
 The problem is there’s nothing really preventing the anchor from just pulling out of the wall.
 So these are really only good for lightweight items.

 Now the advantage to a molly is that you can remove this screw and replace it several times.
 With a toggle every time you take the screw out the toggle bolt will fall down inside the wall and you will have to replace it.

 Danny Lipford: We are right in the middle of this extensive kitchen facelift, and as you can see Michael our painter is applying a coat of primer over the existing cabinets.
 Now, he’s using an oil primer and if you could smell the odor in this room you could realize why we’re relying in these respirators to try to minimize that smell.

 But oil primer is the absolute best way to paint a set of cabinets.
 You start with the primer, allow it to dry overnight, next morning you’ll sand everything down just a little bit with some light sand paper, and apply one of two top coats using oil enamel to give you the most durable finish you can get when painting this set of cabinets.